t4d-classes/react-redux_02172020/demo-app/exercises/exercise-15.md

 - Choose your own adventure...

-1. Upgrade Car Tool to use Redux
+1. Upgrade Car Tool to use Redux.
+Ensure it works!

 - or -

-2. Upgrade Color Tool to use Redux
+2. Upgrade Color Tool to use Redux.
+Ensure it works!

 - or -